DesiQuintans/tsv2label/README.md

     ## 3      3 Diamonds      NA
     ## 4      4    Clubs      NA

-It must have these three columns in any order (other columns are ignored):
+It must have these two columns in any order:

 1.  `levels` contains the raw values in your dataset.
 It is used as the levels of the new factor.
 2.  `labels` contains the label to apply to each level.

+Another two columns are optional, and can be presented in any order:

 3.  `ordered` controls whether this will be created as an ordered factor.
 An affirmative value (case-insensitive: `true`, `t`, `yes`, `y`, or `1`) in *any* cell of this column will make it an ordered factor.
+4.  `exclude` controls whether a level is excluded from the final factor (i.e. converted to `NA`).
+An affirmative value (case-insensitive:
+    `true`, `t`, `yes`, `y`, or `1`) in the same row as a level will exclude that level.

 The columns are named after their matching arguments in `factor()`: